pymeasure/leco-protocol/control_protocol.md

     Co1 ->> CA: Co1.CA|Co2.CB| Property A has value 5.
 :::

+Prerequisite of Communication between two Components are:
+- Both Components are connected to a Coordinator and {ref}`signed in<sign-in>`.
+- Both Components are either connected to the same Coordinator (example one), or their Coordinators are connected to each other (example two).

 The following flow chart shows the decision scheme and message modification in a Coordinator.
 `IA` and `IB` are the connection identities of `CA` and `Co1.Recipient`.